Skip to main content

 How do I get the nicotine mouth spray?

 You can buy the nicotine mouth spray at pharmacies, supermarkets or online.
-The nicotine mouth spray is not currently available at a discounted price on the Pharmaceutical Benefits Scheme (PBS).

 For your best chance of quitting